 Repositories, boards and applications are tracked as part of your organizational structure.

-Repositories: Faros repositories reflect the repositories from your version control system (VCS), and are automatically populated via your VSC source.
+Repositories: Faros repositories reflect the repositories from your version control system (VCS), and are automatically populated via your VCS source.

 Boards: Faros boards reflect the boards or projects from your task management system (TMS), and are automatically populated via your TMS source.